mileT/algorithm-sharpify/docs/blind-curated-75/11 combination sum.md

 ---
-sidebar_label: "33.
-Search in Rotated Sorted Array"
+sidebar_label: "39.
+Combination Sum"
-sidebar_position: 10
+sidebar_position: 11
 ---

-# 33. Search in Rotated Sorted Array
+# 39. Combination Sum

 There is an integer array `nums` sorted in ascending order (with distinct values).